spilliton/luft-balloon-jquery-testing/README.md

 ## What Luft Balloon Does

 * Allows you to perform operations on the DOM from a running web browser.
-* Can't perform tests on multiple pages.
+* Runs one test per page at a time, collecting results in HTML5 local storage as it goes.
+* Provides a suite of common assertions to use.
+* Allows for multiple assertions and actions to be performed in a given test.
 * Reports directly in the browser on success/failure of tests.
-* Provides a suite of common assertions to use.

 ## What It Does Not Do